-- 1. Both parties waive all objections arising under the Constitution of the United States. - 2.
-Both parties waive all objections based on privilege. - 3.
-Chain of custody of all evidence is proper and may not be challenged. - 4.
-All witnesses were instructed to include all relevant testimony in their sworn statements.
+1. Both parties waive all objections arising under the Constitution of the United States.

+2. Both parties waive all objections based on privilege.

+3. Chain of custody of all evidence is proper and may not be challenged.

+4. All witnesses were instructed to include all relevant testimony in their sworn statements.
 All witnesses reviewed their statements immediately prior to trial and were given an opportunity to revise them.
 None did so.
-All witnesses affirm the truthfulness of all information contained in their statements. - 5.
-All documents, signatures, and exhibits included in the case materials are authentic.
-Both parties must lay proper foundation prior to entering evidence, and both parties reserve the right to dispute any legal or factual conclusions based on these items and to make objections other than to authenticity. - 6.
-Sloane Thomas died at 4:16 a.m. on January 1, 2018. - 7.
-Exhibit 6, the autopsy report, is a public record per Rule 803(8) of the Rules of Evidence and may be admitted without further foundation at any time once the record is open.
+All witnesses affirm the truthfulness of all information contained in their statements.

+5. All documents, signatures, and exhibits included in the case materials are authentic.
+Both parties must lay proper foundation prior to entering evidence, and both parties reserve the right to dispute any legal or factual conclusions based on these items and to make objections other than to authenticity.

+6. Sloane Thomas was the biological child of Rory and Rowan Thomas.

+7. Sloane Thomas died at 4:16 a.m. on January 1, 2018.

+8. Exhibit 6, the autopsy report, is a public record per Rule 803(8) of the Rules of Evidence and may be admitted without further foundation at any time once the record is open.